frederic-perez/AmE-dictionary/data/dictionary.md

 __satchel__ _n_ :three::hammer:
 __sate__ _vt_ :three::hammer: (sated) _Sate your appetite._
 __satiate__ _v_ /SAY-shee-ayt/ Satiate is a formal word that means “to satisfy (something, such as a need or desire) fully.”
-__satire__ _n_ :two: Satire is using humor to criticize public figures.
+__satire__ _n_ :three::mega: _Satire_ is using humor to criticize public figures.
 Example: When Senator Jackson said “numbers don’t lie,” he forgot that his first name wasn’t “Numbers.”
 __satirist__ _n_ A humorist who uses ridicule and irony and sarcasm. _Syn_ ironist, ridiculer _The satirist got into trouble with the network after he ridiculed a number of prominent donors on his live television show._
 __satisfice__ _v_
 __satori__ _n_ _Zen Buddhism_ The state of sudden indescribable intuitive enlightenment.